carrliitos/CS476/throwaway.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** uww-student-athlete-success, stuath-success-web, twitter_handle, email, project_title, project_description
+*** carrliitos, CS476, twitter_handle, salazarbc24@uww.edu, Student Athlete Success, Sample Project description
 -->